MaryBerry0/Hackathon/README.md

 Some ideas that came to mind are:
 - Make a neural network,
 - Use linear programming,
 - Use multi-objective optimization through Pyomo.
-The objective function is comprised of min GHG emission and max nutrition.
+The objective function is comprised of min GHG emission and max nutrition (see `Constrained_Optimizaton_Meal_Ran.ipynb`).
 - Find a simple algorithm to benchmark the others:
     - We came up with a basic algorithm, that aims to maximise one nutrient at a time, until all nutrient goals are reached.
     - To do this, we first calculate: